Mrmistik39/DarkSystem/README.md

   * You can send data to website of your server about players' kills, deaths, money etc. quickly.
   * *For developers* **utils\MySQLManager**
 - [x] Colored & Clean Console
-  * Console is really clean, does not send junk messages like:
+  * Console is clean and does not send junk messages like:
     * plugin enabling,
-    * XBOX offline mode warn,
+    * XBOX offline mode warning,
     * etc.
 - [x] AntiForceOP
   * Hackers cannot access to OP command, you are safe :)